bobleesj/command-line-cheatsheet/group-meeting.md

 > A shell is a CLI that bridges between the OS and the human.

+> In the group, `bash` is preferred, especially for windows users using `git bash`.
+In this way, we can share scripts easily.

 ```
 code  ~/.zshrc  # or ~/.bashrc